klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

     Multiple values of `close`, `spread` and `master` in a comma-separated list are possible to organise nested OpenMP parallelism, but this is outside of the scope of this tutorial.

-    The Cray Compilation Environment also has an additional non-standard option `auto` which is actually the default and tries to do a reasonable job for most cases.
+    The Cray Compilation Environment also has an additional non-standard option `auto`, which is actually the default and tries to do a reasonable job for most cases.
     On the other compilers on LUMI, the default behaviour is `false` unless the next environment variable, `OMP_PLACES`, is specified.

 -    `OMP_DISPLAY_AFFINITY`: When set tot `TRUE` information about the affinity binding of each thread will be